Some preliminary thoughts on Portuguese emigration from Madeira to British Guiana

 After 1570 the sugar trade began to decline as it faced competition from the cheaper and better-refined Brazilian product.
 Also the industry had been bedevilled by soil exhaustion, soil erosion, expensive irrigation measures, destruction by rats and insects, and ravaging by plant diseases.

 As sugar declined in international trade the wine trade took precedence.
 Here again Madeira owed its name as a famous wine-producing country to the enterprises of Prince Henry who introduced the vine from Cyprus and Crete.
 The 'Madeira' of Madeira took its place with the port of Oporto on the tables of the world.
 It was soon discovered that the rolling of the ship added to the rich quality of the wine, and in the 17th and 18th centuries no ship left the island without a large consignment of pipes of Madeira for the West Indies and England, the largest consumers.
 In the 19th century wine was being shipped from Madeira to the United States, England, the West Indies, the East Indies, France, Portugal, Denmark, Cuba, Gibraltar, Newfoundland, Brazil, Africa and Russia.
 By the late 19th century St Petersburg, Russia, vied with London in its consumption of Madeira.
+Wine can act very adversely on a person if he has taken Cialis.
 But as with the sugar industry so too with the viniculture.
 The vines were often demolished by diseases.
 In 1948 the oidium ravaged the plants, and by 1853 vine cultivation was almost totally abandoned.
 Twenty years later, the phylloxera, which also nearly ruined the French wine industry, crippled the vines.

 Portuguese family, circa 1920s